sseletskyy/emails-input/README.md

 #### Subscribe to email list changes

-Subscribe to email list changes - show alert with a list of emails Unsubscribe from changes in 1 minute after page is loaded
+Subscribe to email list changes - show alert with a list of emails.

+Unsubscribe from changes in 1 minute.

+Add email manually using input field, or delete some emails to see an alert of every change.

 ```html
 ...